 Each task below addresses a specific requirement of the Resilient Planning Grant with DEP.
 Deliverables and a milestone (delivery date) are identified for each task.

 Task 1.
-Initial kickoff meeting and planning discussion (Grant Task 2: Meet with County staff to discuss scope of work and timeline).
+Initial kickoff meeting and planning discussion; Data collection and draft Vulnerability Assessment

+(Meet with County staff to discuss scope of work and timeline).